Norwood scale: Overview

 Androgenetic alopecia follows a defined pattern of hair loss, beginning with bitemporal recession of the frontal hairline.
 Eventually, diffuse thinning over the vertex (top) of the scalp occurs.
 With progression, complete hair loss in this region is common.
 The bald patch progressively enlarges and eventually joins the receding frontal hairline.

-This measurement scale was first introduced by James Hamilton in the 1950s and later revised and updated by O'Tar Norwood in the 1970s.
+This measurement scale was first introduced by James B. Hamilton in the 1951 and later revised and updated by O'Tar Norwood in the 1970s.
 It is sometimes referred to as the Norwood–Hamilton scale or simply the Norwood scale.

 The scale is regularly used by doctors to assess the severity of baldness, but it is not considered very reliable since examiners' conclusions can vary.